KemptonM/KemptonM/README.md

 - 👋 Hi, I’m @KemptonM
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in learning penetration testing!
 - 🌱 I’m currently learning Python and C
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me: kempton.maillett@maine.edu